Speaker

 Actions

-Cyrille Martraire (@cyriux) is CTO and partner at Arolla (@ArollaFr), a company gathering 130 developers specializing in modern software practices.
+Cyrille Martraire is CTO and co-founder at Arolla, a consultancy of 130 developers specializing in modern software practices.
 He's the founder of the Paris Software Crafters community in 2011 and has since been a regular speaker at international conferences.
-With 23+ years of experience, Cyrille now helps scale-ups and corporations as a consultant and trainer on evolving and modernizing systems to be more modular.
+With 25+ years of experience, Cyrille now helps scale-ups and corporations as a consultant and trainer on evolving and modernizing systems to be more modular.

 Cyrille is the author of the book Living Documentation (Addison-Wesley Professional, 2019) and co-author of Software Craft (Dunod, 2022).